miikanissi/miikanissi.com/content/posts/understanding-unix-philosophy.md

 ---

-The Unix philosophy originated in the early days of [Unix](https://en.wikipedia.org/wiki/Unix) as a set of rules and approaches to desigining a simple yet capable operating system.
+The Unix philosophy originated in the early days of [Unix](https://en.wikipedia.org/wiki/Unix) as a set of rules and approaches to designing a simple yet capable operating system.
 The point of the philosophy has evolved over the years and has often been misunderstood to simply mean writing small programs or dividing a program into small modules/functions.
-In this post I will try to explain what Unix philosophy is and present practical reasons to follow it.
+In this post, I will try to explain what Unix philosophy is and present practical reasons to follow it.

 > “This is the Unix philosophy: Write programs that do one thing and do it well.
 Write
 > programs to work together.
 Write programs to handle text streams, because that is a